Easter Confetti Cake

 - Depending on what decorations you are using this buttercream for on your cake, you may need to add more of the coffee creamer liquid like I did.
 When I first started the basket weave my buttercream was pretty stiff.
 I had to add a little more liquid to get it smooth.

 - You do not have to use this Buttercream.
 There are plenty of decorators buttercream recipes online.
-When I started decorating cakes I used Wilton’s recipe, but be sure you do not use Crisco.
-That goes for any shortening based buttercream in my opinion.
+When I started decorating cakes I used Wilton’s recipe, but be sure try to find shortening that has trans fat.

 Now comes the fun stuff, the decorating!!!
 I have more details in the recipe below as to what piping tips I used.
 For the sprinkles I used Egg Hunt Sprinkle Mix on top, as well as some candy coated milk chocolate almonds I picked up at Sprouts.
 If you can’t find those, Jordan Almonds will also do the trick.
 Or even Jelly Belly’s.
 I just placed a few of those on top with the sprinkles.
 I also finished off the grassy border with a few more sprinkles as well.